Sustainability

 Basic remuneration All Directors A fixed amount of remuneration paid to all Directors

-Annual bonus Full-time Directors who concurrently serve as Executive Officers Monetary remuneration linked to business performance in the relevant fiscal year paid only
+Annual bonus Full-time Directors who concurrently serve as Executive Officers Monetary remuneration linked to business performance in the relevant fiscal year

-Stock-based compensation Directors other than Outside Directors and part-time Directors Stock-based compensation linked to medium-term business performance and other factors paid
+Stock-based compensation Directors other than Outside Directors and part-time Directors Stock-based compensation linked to medium-term business performance and other factors

 (in cases where an eligible Director is a non-resident of Japan, alternative compensation is paid in the form of money)